A Review of Searches for Evidence of Tachyons: Evidence for the model

 \section{Evidence for the $3+3$ model}

-Most of the rest of this paper consists of a description of evidence for the $3+3$ model.
-The extensive attention to this evidence is justified in light of: (a) its magnitude and variety, (b) the lack of irrefutable conflicts with observations, (c) the new information since a previous summary of the evidence in ref.~\citep{Ehrlich2019}, (d) the absence of any other tachyonic neutrino model that makes specific predictions, and (e) the paucity of any other predictions of specific tachyon properties that are even testable.
-Aside from the previously discussed prediction of the tachyonic mass value for the electron neutrino $(m^2~\sim -0.11 eV^2),$~\citep{Ehrlich2015}, the one other specific testable prediction has been advanced by Chodos.
-This prediction based on a new proposed symmetry principle, known as Light Cone Reflection, postulates the existence of pairs of tachyonic and bradyonic neutrinos having the same magnitude of their mass $m=\sqrt{|m^2|}.$~\citep{Chodos2012}.
+Much of the rest of this paper consists of a description of evidence for the $3+3$ model.
+The extensive attention to this evidence is justified in light of: (a) its magnitude and variety, (b) the lack of irrefutable conflicts with observations, (c) the new information since a previous summary of the evidence in ref.~\citep{Ehrlich2019}, (d) the absence of any other tachyonic neutrino model that makes specific predictions aside from $3+3+LCR$, and (e) the paucity of any other predictions of specific tachyon properties that are even testable.